ytazz/vnoid/index.md

 - Retrieving the absolute position and orientation of links (rigid bodies) is also permitted (there is no need for position/posture estimation).

-### Detailed simulator setting
+### Simulator setting

-We use AISTsimulator physics engine for simulation.
+- The AISTsimulator physics engine for simulation.
-Use of other simulators is not allowed in this challenge.
+- Switching to other physics engines. or changing the parameters of the AISTsimulator is not permitted in the trial.
+- A sample .cnoid project file is provided.
+  Use the simulator setting described in this file for the trial.

+### Teleoperation of the robot
+-

 ## Quick Start